-Clients often suspect they are lactose intolerant if they can't lose those unwanted pounds or if they experience digestive issues like bloating, irregular bowel movements, pain, or discomfort.
-While lactose is a popular scapegoat and is routinely splashed across social media, it's rarely the culprit.
+When clients can't lose those unwanted pounds or if they experience digestive issues like bloating, irregular bowel movements, pain, or discomfort, they often suspect they are lactose intolerant.
 Lactose intolerance is a real condition and its prevalence is dependent upon your genetics.
 However, it is important to distinguish between primary lactose intolerance, which is typically inherited, and secondary causes of lactose intolerance.
 (1) Secondary causes of intolerance, such as celiac disease, infectious enteritis, or Crohn’s disease, can cause lactose to not be digested fully by the body.
 (2)

 That said, if you are allergic to lactose or have a lactose intolerance, it will not prevent you from losing body fat.
 Weight gain is an energy imbalance issue, meaning that you are consuming more food and fluid than you are using.
-Even if you switch to a dairy-free diet, without changing your other dietary habits, you will likely continue to experience the same body-fat issues unless you address the energy imbalance.
-If you believe you have an intolerance and want to cut dairy for symptomatic relief, there are a few ways of determining if you struggle with lactose.
+Even if you switch to a dairy-free diet, without changing your other dietary habits, you will likely continue to struggle with weight loss.

 Lactose intolerance is a real issue for many people and its degree of severity varies case by case.
-It can adversely affect your gut and produce symptoms of discomfort.
-It is unlikely to be the cause for weight gain, and resolving an intolerance will not likely help with losing body fat, but it can help you start feeling better and therefore have the motivation to start a wellness journey.
+It can adversely affect your gut and produce symptoms of discomfort, but it is unlikely to be the cause of weight gain.
+Resolving an intolerance will probably not help with losing body fat, but it can help you start feeling better and therefore have the motivation to start a wellness journey.
 If you follow the steps above and find that you have an intolerance, stick with a lactose-free diet and continue to avoid any foods that cause discomfort or negative symptoms.

 Ixcela helps individuals measure and improve their internal wellness.
 Using a simple pinprick blood test, Ixcela measures key metabolites and then makes personalized recommendations to improve gut health through exercise, dietary habits, and supplements.